Information and Referral

 Here are just some of the questions we’ve answered for people:

 - Who can help me with income assistance or finding employment?

 - Is there a place I can borrow toys for my visiting grandkids?

 - Is there someone who can help me fill in my government form?

 - Where can I find out about volunteering opportunities on the Sunshine Coast?

-- Where can I get information about negotiating with my landlord?
+- Where can I get information about landlord – tenant issues?

-- Where do I go to get help with estate planning or separation issues?
+- Where do I go to get help with legal issues?